Exponentially Faster Massively Parallel Maximal Matching: Introduction

-Theorem~\ref{thm:main} part (1) provides the first subpolylogarithmic round \MPC{} algorithm for maximal matching that does not require a super-linear space in $n$.
-In fact, it improves exponentially over the prior algorithms in this regime, which all take polylogarithmic rounds \cite{DBLP:conf/stoc/Luby85,DBLP:conf/spaa/LattanziMSV11,ghaffariuitto}.
-Furthermore, Theorem~\ref{thm:main} part (2) exponentially improves over the $\delta$-dependency of Lattanzi \etal{}'s algorithm \cite{DBLP:conf/spaa/LattanziMSV11} which requires $O(1/\delta)$ rounds using $O(n^{1+\delta})$ space.
+Theorem~\ref{thm:main} part (1) provides the first subpolylogarithmic round \MPC{} algorithm for maximal matching that does not require super-linear space in $n$.
+In fact, it improves exponentially over the prior algorithms in this regime \cite{DBLP:conf/stoc/Luby85,DBLP:conf/spaa/LattanziMSV11,ghaffariuitto}.
+Furthermore, Theorem~\ref{thm:main} part (2) exponentially improves over Lattanzi \etal{}'s algorithm \cite{DBLP:conf/spaa/LattanziMSV11} which requires $O(1/\delta)$ rounds using $O(n^{1+\delta})$ space.